Pete Stahl

-Peter Marc Stahl is an American musician best known for fronting the Virginia-based punk/hardcore band Scream with his brother Franz.
-Early on, Scream also featured Nirvana drummer and Foo Fighters frontman Dave Grohl on drums who credited Pete Stahl as the inspiration for the song "My Hero" for his tutelage.
+Peter Marc Stahl is an American musician best known for the Virginia-based punk/hardcore band Scream with his brother Franz, along with childhood friends Enoch Thompson and Kent Stacks.

+Scream also briefly featured drummer Dave Grohl, who went on to stardom with Nirvana and Foo Fighters.
+Grohl credited Pete Stahl as the inspiration for the song "My Hero".

-Stahl later went on to form Wool with his brother in the 1990s, and also has sung for Goatsnake and Earthlings?.
+Stahl went on to form Wool with his brother in the 1990s, and also has sung for Goatsnake and Earthlings?.
 He also worked for The Viper Room in Los Angeles, and contributed to the Sunn O))) album ØØ Void, and was featured on Orquesta del Desierto, a series of albums written about the desert.
 Stahl has also contributed to volumes 1 to 4 of Josh Homme's musical collaborative series The Desert Sessions, and toured with Queens of the Stone Age from 1998 to 1999 to perform these songs in addition to doing backing vocals for various songs by Queens of the Stone Age.

 Stahl also works as a tour manager, primarily for Rival Sons and Coheed and Cambria.